Types of Coolers for Every Occasion

-Some of the best coolers for camping will have the lifestyle options you want and the storage capacity you need.
+Some of the best coolers for camping will have the features you want and the storage capacity you need.
 If you want a wheeled cooler, look for one with oversized, heavy-duty rubber wheels to help you move it over rocks and other rough terrain.
 You may also need heavy-duty latches and hinges and a lockable lid to deter hungry bears and other wildlife.
 If you want another seat around the campfire, look for a hard-sided or rotomolded cooler that the manufacturer says is strong enough to sit on.

 Some travel coolers have SD and USB digital music players and inputs for microphones and auxiliary jacks.
-Some travel models have wheels while others feature comfortable carrying handles or padded shoulder straps.
+Some travel models have wheels, while others feature comfortable carrying handles or padded shoulder straps.